Miramar, Portugal: About

 It is an upmarket residential area south of the river Douro, most known for its beach – Praia de Miramar (Miramar Beach) – and the small chapel called Senhor da Pedra (Lord of the Rock), which forms the central attraction of a yearly festival.
 This chapel is also featured in the film clip "San Simon", directed by Richard Tomes with music by the Pikoul Sisters.
 Indeed, Miramar is home to a number of artists and intellectuals, including Marina Pikoul and David Wyn Lloyd among others.
 There are many large houses and mansions in Miramar, as well as in the nearby Praia da Aguda and Praia da Granja.
 Along the beach, there are several cafés ("esplanadas").
 Despite its pleasant location, Miramar is not an international tourist destination.
 However, during the warm summer months, many Portuguese from the surrounding areas of Porto, Gaia and Espinho spend their days at the beach of Miramar, and also at neighbouring beaches of the Costa Verde.

+Although renowned for being a getaway for the elites of Porto during the 20th century, mainly the first half, it has been falling in disarray in the last few decades with unkept roads and sidewalks, a lack of entertainment and leisure, including restaurants, bars and clubs, many abandoned mansions and a decrepit hotel, Hotel Mirassol, the only one serving the municipality, that has been closed and deteriorating since the early 90s.

+Recently, a tunnel was built on the main street, Avenida Vasco da Gama, to drive traffic under the railroad, rather than rail crossing, allegedly in compliance with EU directive's, much to public's disapproval and opposition.
+More than a dozen plane trees, that were close to a hundred years old, were cut down, and the still mostly original train halt, built in the early 20th century, was reduced to just the main building.
+To this day the roadworks is still yet to be completed with the residents left to deal with damaged dirt roads, basically nonexistent sidewalks, precarious temporary utility poles that are set in the middle of the road and manhole covers left above grade.
+Excessive road traffic is now the common complaint of the residents which had preferred for the rail crossing to simply be shutdown, since there are two other tunnels that have been recently built nearby already.